What is digital marketing, how does it work and why is it needed?

 And as soon as time-limited and measurable goals are defined - you can start measuring the effectiveness of each specific event and, if necessary, make adjustments to the action plan or change tactics - to increase the effectiveness of your marketing efforts.

 Digital marketing is the purposeful activity of a product manufacturer or service provider in a digital environment to promote sales.

-That is, marketing alone is the same.
-With the difference that everything happens in the digital environment.
-Depending on which channels are used, what is done and how it can be broken down:
+This is the same marketing, with the difference that everything happens in a digital environment.
+Depending on which channels are used, what exactly is being done, and how digital marketing can be divided into:

 - SEO marketing;

 SEO (Search engine optimization) - a set of activities aimed at increasing the number of visitors to the site from natural search results.
 Technically, SEO is a marketing tool, not a form of marketing.

 It is both an art and a science.

 The art of creating interesting content for site visitors - the content that is worth sharing and that is worth referring to.

 Science - Search, research, evaluate, and find factors that can help referrals to your content appear on the first pages of Google Search and other search engines.

 Currently, the most important elements to consider when optimizing a web page are: